EmuDeck/emudeck.github.io/docs/wip/emudeck-update-mm-dd-yyyy.md

 * Uninstall Tool
     * Properly wipes your device of anything EmuDeck related
-    * Includes a prompt to uninstall Decky Loader
+    * Included a prompt to uninstall Decky Loader
-    * Includes a prompt to back up BIOS and saves
+    * Included a prompt to back up BIOS and saves
 * Compression Tool
     * Added CDI to whitelist
         * [#1021](https://github.com/dragoonDorise/EmuDeck/pull/1021)